ARMmbed/mbed-client/README.md

 ## Introduction

 mbed Device Client API enables the use of LWM2M features from the mbed Device Client.
-These features are described in the Lightweight Machine to Machine Technical Specification.
+These features are described in the [Lightweight Machine to Machine Technical Specification](http://technical.openmobilealliance.org/Technical/technical-information/release-program/current-releases/oma-lightweightm2m-v1-0).
 Using this API, the mbed OS developers can develop their own applications utilizing the LWM2M features.

-This API provides an enabler that defines the application layer communication protocol between a LWM2M Server and a LWM2M Client located in a LWM2M Device.
+This API provides an enabler that defines the application layer communication protocol between a LWM2M Server and a client located in a LWM2M Device.

-The OMA Lightweight M2M enabler includes device management and service enablement for LWM2M Devices.
+API includes device management and service enablement for LWM2M Devices.
 The target LWM2M Devices for this enabler are mainly resource constrained devices.
 Therefore, this enabler makes use of a light and compact protocol as well as an efficient resource data model.

-A Client-Server architecture is introduced for the LWM2M Enabler.
-The LWM2M Device acts as the LWNM2M Client and the M2M service, platform or application acts as the LWM2M Server.
+A Client-Server architecture is introduced for mbed Device Client.
+The LWM2M Device acts as the client and the M2M service, platform or application acts as the LWM2M Server.

 There are four interfaces between these two components as follows: